anjana250/coding-challenge/README.md

 2. In the dialog that opens, select a directory containing a Gradle project and click OK.
 IntelliJ IDEA opens and syncs the project in the IDE.

-3. Install and Enable the Lombok plugin
+3. Install and Enable the Lombok plugin (Already enabled in newer versions of IntelliJ)

 # Instructions on how to run and test project in IntelliJ
 1. After the sync of all gradle dependencies is complete
 2. Go to Gradle Tasks -> application -> Run  bootRun
 3. After application starts, navigate to: http://localhost:8080/h2-console/login.jsp
-4. Put in the password that is in the application.properties file.
-Confirm that the Contacts table has been created and test dummy data as been inserted
+4. Put in the password that is in the application.properties file (located: src/main/resources/application.properties).
+5. Make sure you use the jdbc driver listed in the application.properties spring.datasource.url=jdbc:h2:mem:testdb

-5. Now you can test all of the scenarions in the Code Challenge Document in Postman
+6. Now you can test all of the scenarions in the Code Challenge Document in Postman

 # Instructions on how to import gradle project in Eclipse
 http://makble.com/how-to-import-gradle-project-into-eclipse